CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 2.md

     ![](./images/29042025(54).png)

-    - Ask Copilot to Suggest content for a new report page.
+    - Ask Copilot to suggest content for a new report page.

         ***## Copilot Prompt or Press Respective Suggestions:***